geotools/geotools/docs/user/library/referencing/faq.rst

 The referencing module does not do very much out of the box - it needs someone to tell it what all the funny codes mean (such as "EPSG:4326").

-You need to choose a single "epsg" jar to have on your classpath; if you have several epsg jars on your classpath you will get a FactoryException.
+You need to choose a single EPSG jar to have on your classpath; if you have several EPSG jars on your classpath you will get a FactoryException.

-For most needs just use the **gt-epsg-hsql** plugin:
+For most needs just use the ``gt-epsg-hsql`` plugin:

-* **gt-epsgh-hsql**: will unpack an hsql database containing the official epsg database into a temp directory, a great solution for desktop applications.
+* ``gt-epsgh-hsql``: will unpack an hsql database containing the official epsg database into a temp directory, a great solution for desktop applications.

 There are several alternatives:

-* **gt-epsg-wkt**: uses an internal property file and is lightweight rather than official and correct.
+* ``gt-epsg-wkt``: uses an internal property file and is lightweight rather than official and correct.
 A great solution for applets
-* **gt-epsg-postgres**: uses the official epsg database which you have to load into PostgreSQL yourself.
+* ``gt-epsg-postgres``: uses the official epsg database which you have to load into PostgreSQL yourself.
 A great solution for Java EE applications.
-* **gt-epsg-access**: irectly use an the official epsg database as distributed.
+* ``gt-epsg-access``: directly use an the official epsg database as distributed.
   A great solution for windows users that need the latest official database.

 Unsupported:

-* **gt-epsg-oracle**: Load the official epsg database into oracle to use this plugin
+* ``gt-epsg-oracle``: Load the official epsg database into oracle to use this plugin
 * **gt-epsgh-h2**: use this popular pure java database

 Q: Are other authorities other than EPSG supported?